Your Library offers an ongoing series of “adulting” classes for teens ages 12-18!

 Amy explains, “Sensitive topics such as adolescent health and mindfulness can be things that teens are often uncomfortable speaking about and are afraid to ask questions about.
 Providing a safe space with professionals in their fields helps open a dialogue.”

 Call (423) 434-4349 with questions about the Adulting 101 series.
-If you’d like to learn more about what your Library offers for teens, click here.
-Follow Johnson City Public Library on Facebook and Instagram for daily updates on your Library’s collections and services.
+Click here to learn more about what your Library offers for teens.
+Follow Johnson City Public Library on Facebook and Instagram for daily updates about your Library’s collections and services.